Donald Trump - This is how they want to spread the lie - ExBulletin

 pillow seller

-He is also joined by Trump, president of pillow company MyPillow, Mike Lindell.
-He gradually became one of the president’s staunchest supporters and a particularly fervent conspirator, backing allegations of widespread voter fraud.
-Lindell is expected to take the stage in Arizona shortly before Trump.
+Also with him is Trump, the head of pillow company MyPillow, Mike Lindell.
+He has gradually become one of the president’s staunchest supporters and a particularly ardent conspirator, supporting the allegation of widespread voter fraud.
+Lindell is expected to appear on the scene in Arizona shortly before Trump.

-Recently, Lindell claimed on a show in The real America’s voice that he had proof of such voter fraud that he would send the following US residents behind bars.
+Recently, during a performance on Real America’s Voice, Lindell claimed he had evidence of such voter fraud that it would send the entire next American population behind bars.

 Text messages reveal special circumstances

 – We already have all the pieces of the puzzle.
-When you talk about the evidence, we have enough evidence to send everyone to life in prison, about 300 million people, a close Trump ally tells a heavily conspiratorial right-wing TV station and website.
+When you talk about evidence, we have enough evidence to send everyone to prison for life, about 300 million people, Trump’s close ally tells the highly hired and conspiratorial website and TV station.

-We already had all of this in November and December, but now we have these other things that were meant to happen, and they are revealing themselves ominously, Lindell says.
+– We already had all this in November-December, but now we have these other things which had to arrive, that is to say the evil which is revealed, says Lindell.

-Trump had originally planned to hold a press conference on January 6 – the anniversary of the bloody attack on Congress.
-It was abruptly called off, claiming that no major TV channel wanted to cover it live.
-Trump later promised to speak on “important issues” in the Arizona House of Representatives instead.
+Trump had originally scheduled a press conference for January 6 – the anniversary of the deadly attack on Congress.
+It was abruptly called off, allegedly because no major TV station wanted to cover it live.
+Trump has since promised to speak on important issues in the Arizona referendum instead.

 Sources